danielperna84/custom_homematic/README.md

 Please create a pull request with both files at [pydevccu](https://github.com/danielperna84/pydevccu), if the device not exists, to support future development of this component.
 This data can be used by the developers to add customized entities for new devices.

+### `homematicip_local.fetch_system_variables`

+Service to fetch system variables on demand from backend independent from default 30s schedule.
+Using this service too often could have a negative effect on the stability of your backend.

 ### `homematicip_local.force_device_availability`

 Reactivate a device in Home Assistant that has been made unavailable by an UNREACH event from CCU.